 3rd Party Fire and Theft

 This is the same as per above, but you now have the added benefits of YOUR CAR being insured in an accidental fire – or if your car is stolen (which would be terrible, but happens quite often in South Africa).
 It’s also quite common for you to increase the amount of cover, usually R5, R10 or R20 million “for a small additional fee”.
+Quite often, 3rd Party Fire and Theft insurance is one of the cheapest forms of insurance cover for your car, albeit limited.

 Full Comprehensive Cover